Model-Based Epistemic Variance of Values for Risk-Aware Policy Optimization: Uncertainty-Aware Policy Optimization

 ~\\ \paragraph{Critics.} The original MBPO trains $Q$-functions represented as neural networks via TD-learning on data generated via \emph{model-randomized} $k$-step rollouts from initial states that are sampled from $\mathcal{D}$.
 Each forward prediction of the rollout comes from a randomly selected model of the ensemble and the transitions are stored in a single replay buffer $\mathcal{D}_{\text{model}}$, which is then fed into a model-free optimizer like SAC. \Cref{algorithm:our_algorithm} requires a few modifications from the MBPO methodology.
 To implement \cref{line:q_function}, in addition to $\mathcal{D}_{\text{model}}$, we create $N$ new buffers $\set{\mathcal{D}_i}_{i=1}^{N}$ filled with \emph{model-consistent} rollouts, where each $k$-step rollout is generated under a single model of the ensemble, starting from initial states sampled from $\mathcal{D}$.
 We train an ensemble of $N$ value functions $\set{Q_i}_{i=1}^{N}$, parameterized by $\set{\psi_i}_{i=1}^{N}$, and minimize the residual Bellman error with entropy regularization

-where $y_i = r + \gamma \paren{Q_i(s', a'; \bar{\psi}_i) - \alpha \log \pi_\phi(a' \mid s')}$ and $\bar{\psi}_i$ are the target network parameters updated via Polyak averaging for stability during training \cite{mnih_playing_2013}.
+where $y_i = r + \gamma \paren{Q_i(s', a'; \bar{\psi}_i) - \alpha \log \pi_\phi(a' \mid s')}$ and $\bar{\psi}_i$ are the target network parameters updated via Polyak averaging for stability during training \citep{mnih_playing_2013}.
 The mean $Q$-values, $\bar{Q}^\pi$, are estimated as the average value of the $Q$-ensemble.

 ~\\ \paragraph{Uncertainty rewards.} Our theory prescribes propagating the uncertainty rewards \cref{eq:bellman_exact_reward} to obtain the \texttt{exact-ube} estimate.
 It is possible to approximate these rewards, as in the tabular case, by considering the ensemble of critics as samples from the value distribution.
-If we focus only on estimating the positive component of the \texttt{exact-ube} estimate, i.e., the local uncertainty defined by \cite{zhou_deep_2020}, then a sample-based approximation is given by
+If we focus only on estimating the positive component of the \texttt{exact-ube} estimate, i.e., the local uncertainty defined by \citet{zhou_deep_2020}, then a sample-based approximation is given by

 where $s'_i \sim p_i(\cdot \mid s, a)$.
-While this approach is sensible from our theory perspective and has lead to promising results in our previous work \cite{luis_model-based_2023}, it has two main shortcomings in practice: (\textit{i}) it can be computationally intensive to estimate the rewards and (\textit{ii}) the magnitude of the rewards is typically low, even if the individual critics have largely different estimated values.
+While this approach is sensible from our theory perspective and has lead to promising results in our previous work \citep{luis_model-based_2023}, it has two main shortcomings in practice: (\textit{i}) it can be computationally intensive to estimate the rewards and (\textit{ii}) the magnitude of the rewards is typically low, even if the individual critics have largely different estimated values.
 The latter point is illustrated in \cref{fig:uncertainty_reward_problem}: the term $\hat{w}(s,a)$ captures the local variance of the average value function, which would be small if the function is relatively flat around $(s,a)$ or if the dynamics model ensemble yields similar forward predictions starting from $(s,a)$.
-Empirically, we found that across many environments the average magnitude of $\hat{w}(s,a)$ is indeed small (e.g., $\sim10^{-3}$), which makes training a $U$-net challenging mainly due to vanishing gradients from the \emph{softplus} layer.
+Empirically, we found that across many environments the average magnitude of $\hat{w}(s,a)$ is indeed small (e.g., $\sim10^{-3}$), which makes training a $U$-net challenging.
 We alleviate both shortcomings via a simple proxy uncertainty reward:

 which is the sample-based approximation of the value variance.
 We denote this estimate \texttt{upper-bound} (thus, the subscript ``ub'' in \cref{eq:modified_rewards}), since in the limit of infinite samples from the value distribution, solving a UBE with rewards $\hat{w}_{\text{ub}}(s, a)$ results in an upper bound on the value variance at $(s,a)$.